-For employees in the PRC, the Group contributes to state-sponsored retirement plans.
+For employees in the People's Republic of China (the "PRC"), the Group contributes to state-sponsored retirement plans.
 The Group has no further payment obligations once the contributions have been paid.
 The contributions are recognised as employee benefit expense when they are due and are reduced by contributions forfeited by those employees who leave the plan prior to vesting fully in the contributions.